mr-d-self-driving/AutoVLA/README.md

 - AutoVLA integrates **chain-of-thought reasoning** and **physical action tokenization** to directly generate planning trajectories through a unified autoregressive process, dynamically switching dual-thinking modes.
-- **Supervised fine-tuning (RFT)** is employed to equip the model with dual thinking modes: fast thinking (trajectory-only) and slow thinking (enhanced with chain-of-thought reasoning). **Reinforcement fine-tuning (RFT)** based on Group Relative Policy Optimization (GRPO) is adopted to further enhance planning performance and efficiency, reducing unnecessary reasoning in straightforward scenarios.
+- **Supervised fine-tuning (RFT)** is employed to equip the model with dual thinking modes: fast thinking (trajectory-only) and slow thinking (enhanced with chain-of-thought reasoning).
+- **Reinforcement fine-tuning (RFT)** based on Group Relative Policy Optimization (GRPO) is adopted to further enhance planning performance and efficiency, reducing unnecessary reasoning in straightforward scenarios.
-- Extensive experiments across real-world and simulated datasets and benchmarks, including **nuPlan**, **nuScenes**, **Waymo**, and **CARLA**, demonstrate the competitive performance of AutoVLA in both open-loop and closed-loop settings.
+- Extensive experiments across real-world and simulated datasets and benchmarks, including **nuPlan**, **nuScenes**, **Waymo**, and **CARLA**, demonstrate its competitive performance in both open-loop and closed-loop settings.

 Supported by the [UCLA Mobility Lab](https://mobility-lab.seas.ucla.edu/)